TheNicker/doublecmd/README.md

+### This repository is obsolete !
+### Moved to double commander organization at https://github.com/double-commander

 **Note!**

  Since most of the updates are integrated from the upstream branch at sourceforge, the master branch is occasionally rebased.